-A new retiree on or after January 1, 2019, cannot work in any part-time capacity, for any NHRS participating employer, until at least 28 days from his or her effective date of retirement, which is always the first of the month.
+A new retiree cannot work in any part-time capacity, for any NHRS participating employer, until at least 28 days from his or her effective date of retirement, which is always the first of the month.
 If a member is working in a second part-time position at the time of his or her retirement, he or she must cease working in the part-time position for 28 days from the retirement date.
 NHRS does not have the authority to waive the 28-day rule for any reason.